Peter K. Enns

 Professor, Cornell University

 Peter K. Enns a Professor of Government and Professor of Public Policy at Cornell University and Robert S. Harrison Director of the Cornell Center for Social Sciences.
-He is also Executive Director of the Roper Center for Public Opinion Research and co-founder of Reality Check Insights.
+He is also Co-founder and Chief Data Scientist at Verasight.
 His research focuses on public opinion and political representation, mass incarceration and the legal system, and data analytics.

 By Peter K. Enns